jcfrei/Heston/README.md

 This function works for plain vanilla (European-style) put and call options and also implements an automatic estimation of the optimal alpha required for the integrand.
 A user generated alpha can also be used as an optional last argument.

+Included are also a Black-Scholes-Merton (BSM) function (bsmec.m) to price European vanilla options and bsmivec.m for calculating the BSM implied volatilites - in case the Financial Toolbox is not available.

 ## References

 * Roger Lord, Christian Kahl.
 Optimal Fourier inversion in semi-analytical option pricing.
 2007